Get the lowest rate for your Hotel in Tuscany through Booking.com

 By Car

-Without a doubt a car is the best way to get to the thermal waters, especially if you want to incorporate Montecucco or some other fantastic Maremma sites into your itinerary.
+Without a doubt, by car is the best way to get to the thermal waters, especially if you want to incorporate visiting other areas of Maremma, including Montecucco and some other fantastic Maremma sites into your itinerary.
 You can rely on your GPS or navigation system to take you to the falls, simply insert: Cascate del Mulino, Via della Follonata, 58014 Saturnia, Manciano Grosseto

 Distances - from Rome: 180 km; from Florence: 200 km; from Orvieto: 75 km.